seantempesta/re-natal/README.md

 Figwheel.

 #### Using Figwheel in iOS simulator
-Start your app from Xcode as described above.
+Start your app from Xcode, or just run `react-native run-ios`

 Then, to start development mode execute commands:
 ```